 - Be aware of your limitations and ensure you are in a place in your life where you are able to make a commitment to volunteering with BFO-MR. We require at least a one-year commitment.

-- Our 20-hour facilitator training takes place over multiple days and you are required to attend the full program.
+- Our facilitator training takes place over multiple days and you are required to attend each session.

 - All applicants are required to complete an interview prior to the training.

-If you are interested in participating in our next training session:
+If you are interested in participating in our next training session, please fill out an application form and our staff will be in touch.

 For more information, please email or call the office at 519-603-0196.